DentanJeremie/age-underspecification/README.md

 ## Overview

 This repository contains the implementation of the work of the author for a data competition.
-The goal of this competition is to predict the age Young/Old based on pictures of people, in presence of underspecification.
+The goal of this competition is to predict the age Young/Old based on pictures of people, in the presence of underspecification.
 The underspecification comes from the fact that a text is written on the images, wich is sometimes correlated to the true label, and sometimes not.

 For detailed presentation of the competition and the task, please refer to: